Azure App Service—SameSite cookie handling and .NET Framework 4.7.2 patch

-Details on Azure App Service compatibility behaviour
+Details on Azure App Service compatibility behavior

-In addition to the .NET Framework patch, Azure App Service has introduced a compatibility behaviour for the scenario where an HTTP/HTTPS response includes a cookie header with a SameSite property set to a value of “None”, and the requesting user agent matches a specific subset of older browsers that don’t support the newer 2019 SameSite standard and so don’t recognise the SameSite property of “None”.
+In addition to the .NET Framework patch, Azure App Service has introduced a compatibility behavior for the scenario where an HTTP/HTTPS response includes a cookie header with a SameSite property set to a value of "None", and the requesting user agent matches a specific subset of older browsers that don’t support the newer 2019 SameSite standard and so don’t recognize the SameSite property of "None".
 When an older browser is detected, Azure App Service will automatically remove the SameSite=None cookie property if it’s detected in the response headers.

 The specific detection logic used by App Service for deciding when to remove the SameSite=None property from a response follows the pseudo-logic documented in this article.

 Developers should also review additional browser requirements when cookies include the SameSite=None property.
-For example, Chrome v80 will only honour SameSite=None if the cookie is also marked with the Secure attribute, and the cookie is flowing over an HTTPS connection.
+For example, Chrome v80 will only honor SameSite=None if the cookie is also marked with the Secure attribute, and the cookie is flowing over an HTTPS connection.
 See more details.